Symptoms of Pernicious Anaemia

 ‘explosive diarrhoea’; some patients experience this after a bout of constipation; ‘floating Stools’, flatulence.

 Pernicious Anaemia is an Autoimmune Disease.
 Autoimmune Diseases are characterised by the body somehow attempting to destroy itself.
 In the case of Pernicious Anaemia, the body produces an antibody that attacks the protein responsible for extracting vitamin B12 from food (any animal product).
 Doctors don’t know why this happens nor do they know with any certainty why patients with one autoimmune disease will frequently have other autoimmune condition.
-Some unlucky patients will have more than one other condition and many will have several.
+Many unlucky patients will have more than one other condition and some will have several.

 Here is a list of the most common autoimmune conditions that patients with Pernicious Anaemia will also have: